cucumber-attic/website/apps/dynamic/views/_posts/cucumber-ltd-story-so-far.md

 Equally, on the bigger scale, if I have to go away for a few days of training, maybe I'm in a different time zone, the mob carries on.
 We're swapping different people out each week to go and deliver the training courses, but the consciousness is still there and the code is still moving forward all the time.
 It's really powerful.

-Im my crazy moments, I imagine building a team where there were enough people living in enough timezones that the mob could just keep going 24 hours a day.
+In my crazy moments, I imagine building a team where there were enough people living in enough timezones that the mob could just keep going 24 hours a day.

 ##Symbiosis